DIR Return Create A Forum - Home

 related?

-[quote]Clotilde Rebecca Abe, also a co-founder of Five X More,
+> Clotilde Rebecca Abe, also a co-founder of Five X More, said

-babies dying more?
+more?
 And what are the causes behind it?
-Are black
+Are black babies dying

-from?
-What are the causes of this?
+the causes of this?

-well?
+as well?
 Is it because black women aren’t being listened to?
 So

 when they say reduced foetal movements and things should be